Preference Robust Ordinal Priority Approach with Preference Elicitation under Incomplete Information for Multi-Attribute Robust Ranking and Selection: Introduction

 The extreme point-based methods aim to find the extreme points that characterize the weights incorporating in a set of incomplete preference information \citep{A15}.
 Once identified, the final rankings of alternatives are determined by multiplying the extreme points by the attribute values of the alternatives. \citet{A15} proposed a straightforward method for finding the extreme points of common types of incomplete preference information in the literature, including weakly ordered relations, ratio scales, absolute differences, and lower bounds on weights. \citet{A17} transformed the coefficient matrices of incomplete preference information into a class of $\mathbf{M}$-matrices to identify extreme points, subsequently minimizing the squared deviations from the extreme points to approximate the weights.
 Furthermore, \citet{A24} derived a dual linear programming problem to obtain closed-form solutions, identifying extreme points derived from a set of (strictly) ranked preference information.
 Additionally, a prevalent weight elicitation approach involves rank-based surrogate weights, where each surrogate weight can be uniquely represented by a set of extreme points \citep{B.N23}.
-Notable, there reveals an evolving convergence of DEA preference voting models and extreme point-based methods \citep{A24a}.
+Notable, there reveals a connection between DEA-PVM and extreme point-based methods \citep{A24a}.
 For instance, \citet{L24} proposed explicit expressions for weights of various simplex centroids in ranking voting systems inspired by specific simplex centroids of ROC weights.